Getting to Know Allah

 42:30 Whatever calamity might hit you is due to what your hands have earned; yet He pardons much.

 42:31 You are not able to thwart Him on earth and you do not have, apart from Allah, any protector or supporter.

-Thamud, it would appear, had an army, just like Pharaoh’s, which, like Pharaoh's was to no avail when confronted with Allah's Wrath.
+Thamud had an army, that, like Pharaoh's, was to no avail when confronted by Allah's Might.

 85:17 Have you heard the story of the hosts (armies)?